lukifer23/svg-X/README.md

-# SVG Bolt - Image to SVG Converter
+# SVG-X - Image to SVG Converter

-A React application that converts images to SVG using Potrace.
+A desktop application that converts raster images to SVG using Potrace.

 ## Features